Trekking in Peru – What to Bring

 - Passport (original, not a copy)

-- Optional: walking sticks or poles (rubber covers required in order not to damage the Inca Trail)
+- Optional: walking sticks or poles (rubber covers required in order not to damage the trails)

 - Snacks: biscuits, energy bars, chocolate, dried fruits, muesli, etc. Please note that a daily morning snack is included and the meal service is very comprehensive.
 This recommendation applies for all clients being used to a specific snack, as it may happen that it is not included in the selection